 Never miss a story — sign up for PEOPLE's free daily newsletter to stay up-to-date on the best of what PEOPLE has to offer, from juicy celebrity news to compelling human interest stories.

-RuPaul's Drag Race All Stars 7 is now streaming on Paramount+.
+The finale of RuPaul's Drag Race All Stars 7 premieres Friday on Paramount+.